Corporate governance

 4. Equal treatment of shareholders

-The Codes are in material respects complied with.
-The Company has only one class of shares, which is listed on both the Oslo Stock Exchange and NASDAQ Stockholm.
+The Codes are complied with in all material respects.
+The company has only one class of shares, which is listed on NASDAQ Stockholm.

-Under Delaware law, no pre-emption rights of existing shareholders exist, however the Company aims to offer pre-emption rights to existing shareholders in the event of increases in the Company’s share capital through private share issues for cash.
-If the Board of Directors carries out an increase in share capital by cash and waives to offer a pre-emption right to existing shareholders, this will be a minor increase, or if not, a justification will be publicly disclosed in connection with such increase in the share capital.
+Under Delaware law, existing shareholders do not have pre-emption rights.
+However, the company aims to offer such rights in the event of increases in share capital through private share issues for cash.
+If the Board of Directors carries out a cash-based increase in share capital and chooses not to offer pre-emption rights to existing shareholders, the increase will be minor.
+If not, a justification will be publicly disclosed in connection with the capital increase.

 5. Shares and negotiability

-The Company is compliant with the Codes.
-The Company has no limitations on the ownership or sale of the Company’s shares.
-All GiG shares are freely negotiable and no form of restriction on negotiability is included in the Company’s Articles of Association.
+The company is compliant with the code.
+The company has no limitations on the ownership or sale of the company’s shares.
+All Gentoo shares are freely negotiable and no form of restriction on negotiability is included in the company’s Articles of Association.

 6. General meetings